 - From the pop-up options, choose the dashboard where you would like to copy the widget to.
 To copy it to a different dashboard, select it from the drop-down menu, and click Copy widget.
 And you're done!

-To remove a widget from your dashboard, follow these steps.
+To delete a widget from your dashboard, follow these steps.

-- Hover your mouse pointer over the widget you want to remove.
+- Hover your mouse pointer over the widget you want to delete.

-- Click the more options icon in the bottom right corner.
+- Click the more options icon in the top right corner.

-- From the pop-up notification, click Remove widget.
+- From the pop-up notification, click Delete.
 This removes the widget from your dashboard and the settings associated with it.

 Note: The connection between your Geckoboard account and the service will remain intact.
 To remove a service entirely, see Connections.